franktheglock/youtube-ai-sidebar-extension/README.md

 - Web-backed claims are instructed to cite numeric sources such as `[1]`
 - Citation pills render the source number plus the site's favicon
 - Timestamp links are converted into clickable seek actions in the player

-## Publishing Notes

-Before pushing to GitHub or shipping the extension:

-- Build once so the unpacked extension is ready to load locally
-- Keep API keys in the extension options storage, not in source files
-- Do not commit `node_modules/` or generated root build files

 ## License